Step by step

 Discussions with patients and healthcare professionals in the Netherlands and abroad have shown that expertise on rare forms of arthritis is fragmented.
 More collaboration and the exchange of knowledge, experience and information between attending specialists and experts significantly improves patient care and their options for treatment.
 ARCH makes access to expert knowledge and experience possible.

-As we could not possibly deal with all the rare forms of arthritis at the same time, we have chosen to start with systemic sclerosis (SSc), Antiphospholipid syndrome (APS), ANCA associated vasculitis (AAV) and systemic lupus erythematosus (SLE).
+As we could not possibly deal with all the rare forms of arthritis at the same time, working groups were established in 2017 and 2018 on systemic sclerosis (SSc), ANCA associated vasculitis (AAV) and Antiphospholipid syndrome (APS) and later on systemic lupus erythematosus (SLE).
 Studies show that that we can do the most for the patient in the short term for these particular conditions.
 Other rare forms of arthritis may follow in due course.
-Working groups on SSc, AAV and APS were established in 2017 and 2018.

 If you would like to be kept up-to-date with the latest ARCH developments, sign up for the ARCH newsletter here.